 When I first began trying to lose weight a few years ago, I was not educated on what to do, nor did I have any experience in organized workouts.
 I actually started by playing the Wii game “Just Dance” with my daughter!

-Of course, cardio is most often associated with equipment such as a treadmill workout or elliptical, which seem to be among the most popular pieces, but don’t limit yourself with that if you don’t have them or have grown bored of them.
+Of course, “cardio” is most often associated with equipment such as an elliptical or treadmill workout.
+These machines are popular, but don’t limit yourself if you don’t have them or have grown bored of them.

 If you are considering home equipment, (affiliate link) an elliptical is what I purchased and still have in my workout room.

-Here is an example of a fun cardio workout plan that you can do at home:
+Here is a great beginner cardio workout for women that you can do anywhere, with no equipment.

 - Start with a warmup.
 Run in place for 1 minute, followed by 1 minute of jumping jacks.

 - Power Knees.
-Take a wide stance, extend your arms over your head and then, lift your left knee up, bring your arms down over your knee and repeat in a quick motion for 15 reps.
+Take a wide stance, extend your arms over your head, then lift your left knee up, bring your arms down over your knee and repeat in a quick motion for 15 reps.
 After the left knee, do the right knee for 15 reps.

 - Squats & punches.
 Try throwing some side to side punches and then move into some sumo squats with front punches.
 Sumo Squats are very wide squats and then punch strongly and quickly with alternating hands.
 Boom, Boom.
 15 reps.